Tynchtyk642/TerraformChildModules/README.md

 ```
 # Then run terraform init and terraform apply to deploy the VPC, EC2 instances, and Amazon EKS cluster.

-## Limitations
-# This module is currently only supported in the us-west-2 region.

 ## License
 # This module is licensed under the Apache 2.0 License.
 Please review the LICENSE file for more information.